scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Implementation
 ==============
 [A description of the steps in the implementation, which components need to be changed and in which order.]

+1. Improve CS to allow end-to-end segment requests.
+Stitching is not necessary, but the request should return UP+CORE+DOWN segments in one request.
+2. The control service needs to be extended with A-CORE functionality:

+   - Facility to register A-ASes and their links and to communicate this to other ASes in the local A-ISD
+   - Segment request: When receiving a segment request, if being/end AS are in the local A-ISD, return only A-ISD segments.
+If the end-AS is outside the A-ISD forward the request to the parent AS outside the A-ISD, (or return cached segments fro outside the A-ISD).
+   - Optional: Add capability for an AS to have multiple parents, one per ISD.
+     If a CS receives a segment request for outside the local A-ISD, it can decide for forward the request to multiple A-COREs, at most one per ISD that the A-ISD participates in.
+A-COREs can be each other's parent (parent must be in different ISD).
+     This allows any A-AS member to transparently use any ISD that participates in the A-ISD.
+     **TODO move this to design section**
+     **TODO how does path stitching(beaconing) work? -> Same as peering ...?!

+3. Border routers:

+   - They need to obtain lists of all ASes in the local A-ISDs.
+   - Update path authentication such that